J3ffers0n/WClarFYProject/README-EN_US.md

   And from those maps it is possible to have finer forecasts inside micro regions.

 ## Built With
-Arduino, Raspberry, ESP32/ESP8266 e https://cloud.ibm.com/
+Arduino, Raspberry, ESP32/ESP8266, PHP, Javascript, MySQL e https://cloud.ibm.com/

 ## Sources
   1. https://portal.inmet.gov.br/